StandOut Resumes | Your next job starts with us.

 • If you are notified that you didn’t get the job, ask for feedback or simply to stay in touch.
 As long as the interview went smoothly and you left on positive terms, the conversation doesn’t have to end there.
 Respond to the hiring manager’s email in an understanding, positive tone, ask for advice that might help you in your job search, and maybe even request a short meeting or call to learn more about the manager’s career and/or company.
 There’s no guarantee that you’ll get a response, but it’s worth a try.
 After all, experts estimate that more than 50% of jobs are filled each year via personal and professional connections.
 If you stay on the hiring manager’s radar, they are much more likely to alert you to future job openings.

-email templates for following up after a job interview
+sending a follow-up email after a job interview

 Basic Follow-Up Email Templates